Rhône-Alpes: History

 Although there have been people in Rhône-Alpes since pre-historic times, the earliest recorded settlers of the region were the Gauls (Celts).
 Cities such as Lyon were founded by them and the region traded with both northern and southern Europe.
 Most of the area became part of Roman territory during the invasion of Celtic Gaul led by Julius Caesar and was at various times part of the regions of Lugdunensis and Gallia.
 Lyon itself became a major city in the Roman Empire.

 The region, excepting Savoy, was part of the Merovingian and Carolingian Kingdoms before becoming a royal territory under the Capetians.
 As it became a royal territory early on in French history, its cultural, political and economic influences and developments paralleled those of greater France.
 (See History of France.)

-Transportation
+Transport

 Rhône-Alpes is a major European transit hub, linking northern France and Europe to the Mediterranean area.
 Millions travel along its motorways in summertime from Paris to holidays at the sea.
 The E15 Euroroute (Britain to Spain) runs through the region.
 There are international airports at Lyon, Grenoble and Saint-Étienne and many other minor airports and airfields.

 The region is also a transport hub for the rail network with the TGV running through Lyon from Paris and the north, to the Mediterranean.
 A high-speed rail link is planned from Lyon to Turin.